Jigsaw (tool), a tool used for cutting arbitrary curves

 And those jigsaw-bastards-form-hell make flat edged pieces today that land on the inside of the puzzles.
 So if you are looking for a big booted piece, you know the type that looks like it is dancing with that one large festive foot?
 Get over yourself.
 It's probably been jig-sawed into ten individual toes anyway.

-I would love to finish this story, but I can't.
+I would love to finish this story, but I cannot.

 "M-I-L-L-I-E. M-I-L-L-I-E. Where are you?
 We miss you.
-Please come up here and snap in a piece.
-Just one little one.
-And you can be on your way."
+Come up here and snap in a piece.
+Just one little piece and you can be on your way."

 BULLSHIT.